 Douglas Axtell joined Syntec Optics in 2016 as Program Manager in Syntec’s polymer optics division, which encompasses process engineering, quality engineering, optical and opto-mechanical assembly.
 Prior to joining Syntec’s team, Doug held various project, chemical and coating engineering positions in Kodak’s Research Laboratories and later at Reflexite Display Optics as Sr. Material Scientist in Product Development where he contributed IP in UV cure formulation and coating performing toll R&D work.
 He achieved his Six Sigma Black Belt certification while at Kodak and during his tenure at Kodak and Reflexite.
 He was awarded ten patents.
-He received a BS in Imaging Science and a MS in Product Development from Rochester Institute of Technology.
+He received a BS in Imaging Science and an MS in Product Development from Rochester Institute of Technology.

 Richard Arndt is particularly qualified to lead Syntec Optics new business development team due to his exceptional blend of practical and theoretical expertise in optical tooling, optics molding, and many industries’ application needs.
 He has over 30 years of precision manufacturing, design for manufacturing, and sales experience, the last 12 with Syntec.
 Rick co-founded Rochester Tool and Mold, a successful mold manufacturing firm subsequently acquired by Syntec, and holds a patent as co-developer of Syntec’s HRDT technology.

 Joe Mohr started his career at Wordingham over 20 years ago, engineering and building optical components.
-Joe’s diverse background in Manufacturing Engineering of mechanical components for optics, along with his experience with design for manufacturability and process improvements enable him to be an effective leader of Wordingham Technologies.
+Joe’s diverse background in Manufacturing Engineering of mechanical components for optics, along with his experience with design for manufacturability and process improvements, enable him to be an effective leader of Wordingham Technologies.
 He brings a continuous improvement philosophy to Syntec and Wordingham with an emphasis on customer satisfaction.
 Joe is responsible for the daily manufacturing at our facility and looks to implement process improvements and to expand our product offerings, facilities and culture to deliver our world-class technologies, quality and skillsets to our customers products.